RADAR-base/rfcs/README.md

 -----------
 1. Fork this repository.
 2. Create a new branch for your RFC.
 3. Copy `rfcs/0000-template.md` to a new file `rfcs/NNNN-your-title.md` where `NNNN` is the next available RFC number.
-Place it under an area folder if applicable (e.g., `rfcs/platform/NNNN-your-title.md`).
+Place it under an area folder if applicable (e.g., `rfcs/platform/NNNN-your-title.md`, `rfcs/backend/NNNN-your-title.md`, `rfcs/mobile/NNNN-your-title.md`, `rfcs/data-analytics/NNNN-your-title.md`, or `rfcs/general/NNNN-your-title.md`).
 4. Fill in all sections.
 5. Open a Pull Request using the provided template.
 6. Apply labels: one `status:` label and at least one `area:` label (see below).
 Labels are auto-suggested based on file paths.
+7. Link any related issues or discussions directly in the RFC body, such as Pre-RFC discussions (e.g., `RADAR-base/<repo>#<123>`) using the `Discussion` field in the RFC template.

 Lifecycle
 ---------